laradock/laradock/README.md

 - Easy switch between PHP versions: 7.0 - 5.6 - 5.5 ...
 - Choose your favorite database engine: MySQL - Postgres - Redis ...
 - Run your own combination of software's: Memcached - MariaDB ...
-- Every software runs on a separate container: PHP - NGINX ...
+- Every software runs on a separate container: PHP-FPM - NGINX ...
 - Easy to customize any container, with simple edit to the `dockerfile`.
 - All Images extends from an official base Image.
 (Trusted base Images).
 - Pre-configured Nginx for Laravel.